Section: Library Operations

 When made aware of an unattended child, Library staff will make a reasonable attempt to locate the responsible caregiver.
 If the responsible caregiver is not located, the police will be notified.

 The Library’s Conduct in the Library Policy defines misconduct and states that some behaviors will result in a request for the person to leave the Library.
 Although young persons age nine (9) and older may use the library on their own, their actions and well-being remain the responsibility of their parents and caregivers.
-A young person who is not able to leave the Library or Bookmobile without an adult should not be left alone on Library premises.
+A young person who cannot be responsible for themselves outside of the library should not be left alone on Library premises.